-Student Support Services is a federally funded Trio program designed to provide specific activities and services for 190 students.
-These students are in need of academic support and meet at least one, if not more, of the following criteria: 1) low income, 2) first generation, and/or 3) have a documented disability.
-The services provided are based on the operation plan described in detail in the grant proposal document.
-The program is awarded funding based on this proposal, making it the official contract between USU and the US Department of Education in Washington, DC.
-The Principal Investigator for this grant is Dr. Nazih Al-Rashid, the Director of the SSS Program.
+Student Support Services (SSS) at USU Logan is a federally funded TRIO program designed to provide academic services and support for 196 bachelor degree students on the Logan campus.
+These students are in need of academic support and meet at least one, or more, of the following criteria: 1) low income, 2) first generation, and/or 3) experience a documented disability.
+Services provided are based on federal TRIO guidelines specified in the Higher Education Act and administered by the US Department of Education.
+USU Student Support Services is 73% federally funded, at $361,922 annually.

-Student Support Services seeks to support disadvantaged students who have potential to meet the challenges of higher education by strengthening and developing their academic and self-management skills.
-Its focus is to insure that participants in the program have a realistic chance to persist in school and graduate from Utah State University.
-To accomplish these objectives Student Support Services provides services to enhance students' academic success, personal skills, and social skills.
+Student Support Services seeks to support first-generation and low-income students, or those who experience disability, who have potential to meet the challenges of higher education by strengthening and developing their academic and self-management skills.
+The focus of SSS is to ensure participants in the program have a realistic chance to persist in school and graduate from Utah State University.
+To accomplish these objectives SSS provides services to enhance students' academic success, personal skills, and social skills.
 Providing services in these areas corresponds to the University's mission to support students' intellectual development, personal growth, and community advancement.

-- Recruit eligible students who meet federal low income, disability, and/or first generation guidelines.
+- Recruit eligible students on campus who meet federal low income, disability, and/or first generation guidelines.